-The bath temperature can be set to any value within the range as given in the specifications with a high degree of resolution.
-The temperature range of the particular fluid used in the bath must be known by the operator and the bath should only be operated well below the upper temperature limit of the fluid.
+The bath temperature can be set to any value within the range and with resolution as given in the specifications.
+The operator must know the temperature range of the particular fluid used in the bath and the bath should only be operated well below the upper temperature limit of the fluid.
 In addition, the cutout temperature should also be set below the upper limit of the fluid.

-Setting the bath temperature involves three steps: (1) select the set-point memory, (2) adjust the set-point value, and (3) adjust the vernier, if desired.
+Setting the bath temperature involves three steps: 1) selecting the set-point memory, 2) adjusting the set-point value, and 3) adjusting the vernier, if desired.